nav9/Digger/README.txt

 Digger
 ======

-The classic Digger game recreated by Navin Ipe in GW BASIC using ASCII characters.
+The classic Digger game recreated by Navin in GW BASIC using ASCII characters.
 Had created it in around 2000-2001 at a time when I didn't have internet access and only had a 20MHz PC which couldn't run Windows.

 Digger.bas is the first version of Digger I created.
 A bit crude, the monsters used to get stuck very easily and the exterminator monster would come up very quickly.